 Between Herpa and Hogan, the latter usually offers more attractive prices, for a very similar quality.
 On the other hand, oftentimes a Gemini metal model can be purchase for the cost of a Herpa model, which depending on what you’re after, can be a no brainer.

 A word on moulds and details

 The general scale look depends on the mould.
 The smaller the model, the harder it can be to nail the shape exactly.
 Different brands use different moulds, some brands share moulds.
 Here’s an example of two moulds, one bad, and one great.
 Can you guess which is which?

+I have seen a lot aircraft and aircraft pictures in my life, and as a result i will notice any small shape discrepency and it will bother me.
 If you’ve ever seen a 747 in real life or on a picture, it’s clear that many things are wrong with the one on the left.
 To name a few, the cockpit windows are way off, the wing box is too big, the winglets look odd, the engine pylons are too long, the nosegear doors are way too small, and the tail is too small.

 Compare the the two and you’ll notice that all the main proportions, details and shapes are very accurate, and the paint job are on point with the Wallabies model.

 Large model manufacturers keep up with the latest livery releases and fleet deliveries.
 If you’re looking for a specific aicraft, it’s a good idea to follow the new releases, as models usually come in limited series.
 Not getting it directly from the shop might get costly later on when they are re-sold on ebay or other resellers.